ImKKingshuk/LockKnife/README.md

 ## What's New (v1.6.1)

-- **Added Updater**: Automatically checks for the latest version of LockKnife and updates itself.
+- **Added Updater**: Automatically checks for the latest version of LockKnife and updates itself
-- **Minor Optimizations**: General improvements and Optimizations.
+- **Minor Optimizations**: General improvements and Optimizations

 ## Features